 If you do not wish to report to the police or go to the hospital, please contact Health Services (ext.
-7467), Counseling Services (ext.
+7467), Counseling and Wellness Center (ext.
 7678), the Rape Crisis Hotline (800-870-5905), or the Dean of Students Office (ext.
 7423) for support, guidance, and assistance.
 Please remember that you are not alone.

 Never forget that THIS WAS NOT YOUR FAULT.
 There are people at Clark University and in the Worcester community (see page 22) who will believe you and help you heal.

 All the phone numbers that you need can be found on page 22 of this Survivor Guide.

 You are in control.
 Ask for help.
 Tell others what you need and what you don't need.